Leelu55/Articulus/README.md

 ### Installing npm Packages:

-to install all necessary libraries run `npm install --save`
+to install all necessary libraries run `npm install`

 ### Run on Device